Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Results

-Any triple $(M,H,S_{\rm opt}) \in \R^3$ that satisfies the inequalities \eqref{eq:mains} as well as $H < 1$ is realized by a separable model. \end{thm} This theorem gives a necessary and sufficient condition for $(M, H, S_{\mathrm{opt}})$ to be realized by a separable model.
+is realized by a factorizable model. \end{thm} This theorem gives a necessary and sufficient condition for a triple $(M, H, S)$ to be realized by a factorizable model.
+Fig.~\ref{fig:MHS} (a) shows the allowed region of $(M,H,S)$ for all factorizable models determined by \eqref{eq:mains} and \eqref{eq:intrinsic}, which forms a polyhedron with $10$ vertices in $\R^3$.

-Fig.~\ref{fig:MHS} (a) shows the allowed region of $(M,H,S_{\rm opt}) $ (determined by \eqref{eq:mains}) for separable HV models, which forms a polyhedron with $6$ vertices.
-One also has a detailed classification of separable HV models for each cardinality $\#(\Lambda) \in \N$ from \eqref{eq:KSMlowup} and $H'= \#(\Lambda) - 1$. \begin{cor} The measurement dependence $M$, the hiddenness $H$, and the optimal CHSH value $S_{\rm opt}$ for any separable HV model with each $\#(\Lambda)$ satisfy \begin{itemize} \item[$(\#(\Lambda)=1)$]